 Visit Voices from the Deep to discover the treasures of the SS Gairsoppa shipwreck; from silver ingots to teapots and trinkets.
 Then, get crafty with clay and make your own piece of treasure, inspired by the rescued cargo.

 Thursday 12 April 2018, 11.00 – 13.00 and 14.00 – 16.00: Sea Life Shrinkies

 An arts and crafts workshop inspired by sea life on stamps, make your own mini souvenir on shrink plastic.
 Choose from a key-ring, badge or magnet to take home.

-A ride on The Postal Museum’s 100 year old railway, Mail Rail, that runs deep under London can also be added to the price of a ticket, however rides must be booked in advance online to avoid disappointment.
+A ride on The Postal Museum’s 100-year-old-railway, Mail Rail, that runs deep under London can also be added to the price of a ticket, but we advise booking rides online in advance to avoid disappointment.

 A 45 minute session at the museum’s postal play space for the under 8s, Sorted!, can also be added to any ticket.